1. Request your EHIC

 To cover additional costs, you might consider taking out travel insurance with cover for medical expenses.

-4. Ask for a medical certificate
+4. Ask for a medical certificate and medication passport

 Some medicines are strictly forbidden in certain countries so be sure to ask your doctor or pharmacy for a medical certificate listing the medicines you have been prescribed.
 The Dutch Central Administration Office (CAK) can also help you with this.